bsamm/figma-config-archive/README.md

 - Create react app: `npx create-react-app figma-config-archive`
 - Run the app using: `yarn start`
 - View the app at [http://localhost:3000/](http://localhost:3000/)
+- After getting the UI in a decent spot, I need to wire in sanity.
+To get started, I followed [this blog](https://www.sanity.io/guides/build-your-first-blog-using-react) post from sanity.
+  - cd `figmaconfigarchive` then `sanity start` then open http://localhost:3333/ to see the sanity dashboard. figmaconfigarchive is the sanity instance.
+  - Run `sanity cors add http://locahost:3000` from the `figmaconfigarchive`.
+View the addition here: https://manage.sanity.io/projects/9g7tx476/settings/api.
+Note: `Allow Credentials` needs to be on for this example.
+  - Run `sanity deploy` to deploy and `sanity undeploy` to undeploy.

 ## Step 4: Test and refactor